SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 .. c:function:: int32_t yices_get_ff_value(model_t *mdl, term_t t, mpz_t val, mpz_t mod)

-   Value of a finite-field term.
+   Value of a finite-field term (Since 2.7.0).

    This function evaluates *t* in *mdl* and stores the finite-field value in *val* and the corresponding field modulus in *mod*.